Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Out of suffering have emerged the strongest souls; the most massive characters are seared with scars."
+> "There is nothing in the world so irresistibly contagious as laughter and good humor."
-> — **Kahlil Gibran**
+> — **Charles Dickens**

 ---